pgexperts/handyrep/docs/usage.rst

 If you are doing log archiving, HandyRep also makes the following assumptions:

-* Only one (network or mounted) location for archiving
+* Only one (network or relative mounted) location for archiving
-* Assumes that all replicas can access the same archive
+* Assumes that all replicas can access the same (relative) archive
 * Assumes that all nodes can use the same archiving scripts, if pushing scripts is enabled
 * Assumes that the postgres user does all archive work